smartree/Worktips-v2/README.md

 sudo rm -rf ~/.worktips/
 ``
 - Windows:
-navigate to your user folder.
-Find the appData folder.
+navigate to your 'users' folder.
+Enter your 'username' folder.
+Find the 'appData' folder.
 Open the 'appData' folder and find the folder 'roaming' inside.
 Inside the 'roaming' folder - delete the 'worktips' sub folder.
 Re-start your client to re-sync from the scratch.
 If you can't find the 'appData' folder turn the 'Show hidden files and folders' option in your Windows.

+More help on deleting the blockchain folder (bitcoin example, but the locations are the same): https://bitcoin.stackexchange.com/questions/4006/where-is-the-data-folder-for-bitcoin-qt

 **Downloading the blockchain folder from a Linux**